risingwavelabs/risingwave-docs/docs/manage/meta-backup.md

 ## Set backup parameters

-Before you can create a meta snapshot, you need to set the `backup_storage_url` and `backup_storage_directory` system parameters prior to starting your cluster.
+Before you can create a meta snapshot, you need to set the `backup_storage_url` and `backup_storage_directory` system parameters prior to the first backup attempt.

 :::caution
-Do not set `backup_storage_url` and `backup_storage_directory` after the cluster is started.
-Otherwise, all meta snapshots taken previously become invalidated and cannot be used anymore.
+Be careful not to set the `backup_storage_url` and `backup_storage_directory` when there are snapshots.
+However, it's not strictly forbidden.
+If you insist to do so, please note the snapshots taken before the setting will all be invalidated and cannot be used in restoration anymore.
 :::

 To learn about how to configure system parameters, see [How to configure system parameters](../manage/view-configure-system-parameters.md#how-to-configure-system-parameters).